archaeron/purescript-yaml-next/README.md

 ## YAML to Data Type Usage

-Assuming we have the following Point data type and yaml...
+Assuming we have the following `Point` data type and YAML string...

 ```purescript
 data Point = Point Int Int